huggingface/blog/introducing-private-hub.md

 ## Last Words

-Machine Learning is becoming the default way to build technology, mostly thanks to open-source and open-science.
+Machine learning is becoming the default way to build technology, mostly thanks to open-source and open-science.

 But building machine learning is still hard.
 Many ML projects are rushed and never make it to production.
 ML development is slowed down by non-standard workflows.
 ML teams get frustrated with duplicated work, low collaboration across teams, and a fragmented ecosystem of ML tooling.